redwyd/redwyd.github.io/_pages/about.md

 # Motto
 <div class="intro-container">
-Yesterday is history, tomorrow is a mystery, but today is the present.
+Yesterday is history, tomorrow is mystery, but today is the present.
 </div>

 <p align="center" style="padding-top: 100px;">